leofavre/canivete/docs/index.md

-The function is curried so as to be used inside the `.then()` method, passing along the resolved value of the previous promise step to the next.
+The function is curried so as to be used inside the `.then()` method, passing along the resolved value from the previous promise step to the next.

 Note that if a non-numeric parameter is passed, the promise resolves without delay, skipping the